laurivosandi/butterknife/README.rst

 .. code::

-    option dhcp_boot 'pxelinux.0,,213.168.13.40'
+    option dhcp_boot 'pxelinux.0,,192.168.x.x'

 If running vanilla *dnsmasq*, then simply add following to /etc/dnsmasq.conf and restart the service:

 .. code::

-    dhcp-boot=pxelinux.0,,213.168.13.40
+    dhcp-boot=pxelinux.0,,192.168.x.x

-If you're using MikroTik's WinBox open up your DHCP network configuration and set **Next Server** option to 213.168.13.40 and **Boot file name** option to pxelinux.0:
+If you're using MikroTik's WinBox open up your DHCP network configuration and set **Next Server** option to 192.168.x.x and **Boot file name** option to pxelinux.0:

 .. figure:: doc/img/mikrotik-pxe-boot.png

-If you've set up your own TFTP server as described in the previous section substitute 213.168.13.40 with your TFTP server's IP address.
+Remember to replace 192.168.x.x with the actual IP address of your TFTP server.

 Deployment workflow
 -------------------